-Calculating the copyright term for a given work can be complicated because copyright legislation changes over time.
-One important change came into effect on 1 January 2005 .
-The significance of this change is described below.
+Calculating the copyright term for a given work can be complicated because copyright legislation has changed over time.

-The 70-year copyright terms above came into effect on 1 January 2005 when the Australia-US Free Trade Agreement (AUSFTA) amendments were made to the Act.
-The previous terms were generally 50 years and the 2005 changes were not applied retrospectively or to government publications, therefore, to calculate the copyright status of older works, it is necessary to determine whether or not copyright had expired by 2005.
+For example, 70-year copyright terms came into effect in 2005 when the Australia-US Free Trade Agreement (AUSFTA) amendments were made to the Copyright Act.
+Prior to 2005, terms were generally 50 years.
+But, the 2005 changes were not applied retrospectively or to government publications, therefore, to calculate the copyright status of older works, it is necessary to determine whether or not copyright had expired by 2005.

 On 1 January 2019 further changes to duration laws came into effect.
 These changes introduced new provisions to deal with works with unknown authors (i.e. orphan works) and also unpublished materials, which had previously remained in copyright indefinitely.

 Once copyright expires, there are no longer any copyright-related restrictions on a work’s copying or re-use.
 That said, libraries may restrict certain uses of public domain materials for other reasons, such as donor restrictions, Indigenous cultural concerns, or fragility.

 The information below sets out some of the general rules for copyright terms for different types of works.
 For comprehensive details, we recommend the Australian Government’s copyright duration information.
 You can also find more detailed fact sheets from the Australian Copyright Council and the Australian Libraries and Archives Copyright Coalition.

 Generally, copyright lasts for 70 years following the death of the creator.
 However, this can change depending on whether the creator is known and whether (and when) the work has been made public.
 For example:

 A work is ‘made public’ when it is published, performed or made available online with the permission of the author.
 Anything made available illegally or under an exception has not been ‘made public’.